finmoorhouse/hti/src/episodes/75-eric-schwitzgebel.md

 **Fin**

 I look forward to maybe talking about infinite effects if we get time.
 But I figured we could start by talking about, let's say, ethical questions around AI sent it, something you've also written a bunch about.
-And I thought maybe a nice question to start off with is whether there's a piece of pop culture, like a book or a film or something, which you think handles this idea of AI consciousness in an especially, you know, thoughtful or new way.
+And I thought maybe a nice question to start off with is whether there's a piece of pop culture, like a book or a film or something, which you think handles this idea of AI consciousness in an especially, you know, thoughtful or new way?

 **Eric Schwitzgebel**

 I have a favorite book, science fiction book about AI consciousness.
-Greg Egan's Diaspora.
-And there's a related book he published slightly before called Permutation City, which deals with a lot of the same themes.
+Greg Egan's *Diaspora* tk.
+And there's a related book he published slightly before called *Permutation City* tk, which deals with a lot of the same themes.
 And what I really like about those two books is the way, and these are both from the 90s, is the way that Egan explores the different...
-The consequences of being able to duplicate yourself, being able to back yourself up if you're in AI consciousness, being able to change your own values, right, to decide, oh, well, I'm going to decide that I love woodworking.
+The consequences of being able to duplicate yourself, being able to back yourself up if you're in AI consciousness, being able to change your own values, right, to decide "oh, well, I'm going to decide that I love woodworking"...

 **Fin**

-Right, right,
+Right, right.

 **Eric Schwitzgebel**

-Right.
 And, you know, then you're living within an artificial environment and you're doing all this woodworking and it seems very meaningful to you because you set that parameter on yourself, right?
 So.
 I really like how Egan in those books explores the different ways of being and the different consequences that would flow from the radically different instantiation of human-like intelligence in AI systems.

 **Fin**

-You know, one thing I really enjoyed from Permutation City.
-Is this this dust theory idea?
+You know, one thing I really enjoyed from *Permutation City* is this this dust theory idea?
 You remember this?

-My memory of this idea is something like this.
-So if you take this computational view of what it takes to make a mind, then you might think if you run a certain program or function, that's enough to, you know, yield some kind of experiences.
-But If you ran the second half of your life before the first half of your life in calendar time, how would you notice?
+My memory of this idea is something like this: if you take this computational view of what it takes to make a mind, then you might think if you run a certain program or function, that's enough to, you know, yield some kind of experiences.
+But if you ran the second half of your life before the first half of your life in calendar time, how would you notice?
 You know, when you start thinking about that, you realize you might not notice.

 Right.
-But then you think, well, okay, I could just do that again.
+But then you think, well, okay, I could just do that *again*.
 You know, I'll subdivide the first and second half and I'll flip them.
 And you begin to realize just any slice of this program you can run at any point in time.
 And you could have this program distributed across space and time wherever you like in a kind of dust.
-And somehow it would know to form a...
-Am I in?
-And then suddenly you start to get extremely confused about this original theory.
+And somehow it would know to form a [coherent mind].
+And then suddenly you start to get extremely confused about this original [computational] theory.
 That was really, really fun to read about.

 **Eric Schwitzgebel**

 Right.
-And you could, you know, if you slice this program into small enough pieces, then...
-Just by chance, you would expect those pieces to be instantiated somewhere.
-And if it doesn't matter what spatio-temporal location they're in, because you wouldn't notice if they're in a different order or in different places, then basically you have across the entire cosmos every possible mind being instantiated.
+And you could, you know, if you slice this program into small enough pieces, then... just by chance, you would expect those pieces to be instantiated somewhere.
+And if it doesn't matter what spatio-temporal location they're in, because you wouldn't notice if they're in a different order or in different places, then basically you have across the entire cosmos *every possible mind being instantiated*.

 **Fin**